MariHacks/learnathon-2018f/README.md

 # learnathon-2018f
-Content for the MariHacks Learnathon 2018
+Content for the MariHacks Learnathon held on November 11, 2018 at Shopify's offices in Montreal.